Campus Recycling Program

 - Monica Walker, 615-319-3536, email@example.com

 Light Bulb Recycling

 Because CFLs contain mercury, they are hazardous when broken.
 Therefore, it is especially important to not throw them away when they are at the end of their lifetime.
-Take them to 125 Bryan Building, or 117 Peabody Maintenance and they will be recycled for you (map of locations here).
+Take them to 117 Peabody Maintenance and they will be recycled for you.
 Due to concerns regarding breakage, do not send them in campus mail!
 Please hand-deliver.
 Place the CFL in a sealed plastic bag or a Ziploc-type baggie prior to coming to the drop-off location in the event that the bulb is dropped during delivery.
-Small light bulbs can be picked up with waste via Vanderbilt’s Waste Collection Form through the normal waste collection process.
+You can request a pickup for small light bulbs by submitting a work request through ReADY using the Recycling/Waste Services tile.

 Pens and Mechanical Pencils

-The Newell Rubbermaid Company and TerraCycle have partnered with Vanderbilt to implement a writing pen recycling drive in order to capture the pen barrels that get thrown away when a cartridge is out of ink.
-Just use your Campus Mail envelopes to send your empty pen or mechanical pencil barrels to RECYCLING c/o 125 Bryan Building.
+TerraCycle has partnered with Vanderbilt to implement a writing pen recycling drive in order to capture the pen barrels that get thrown away when a cartridge is out of ink.
+Just use your Campus Mail envelopes to send your empty pen or mechanical pencil barrels to RECYCLING MANAGER c/o Peabody Maintenence Building.
 You can also drop off pens and mechanical pencils at the Sarratt, Kissam, and Commons Center main desks (map of locations here).
 The pens are stored in a bucket until it is time to send off a full box to TerraCycle.
 Any name‐brand pen or mechanical pencil will be accepted in this program.